yssongyao/WeatherBot/README.md

-coordinates.py

-Get the coordinates from Google Geocoding API
+coordinates.py: Get the coordinates from Google Geocoding API

-data.py

-Fetching weather data for OpenWeather API, then processing weather and saving data to csv files
+data.py: Fetching weather data for OpenWeather API, then processing weather data and saving to csv files

-train_data.py

-Processing csv files and saving to various txt files as training data
+train_data.py: Processing csv files and saving to various txt files as training data

-main.py

-Creat chatbot and run app
+main.py: Creat chatbot and run app

-templates/index.html

-The main HTML file for the frontend
+templates/index.html: The main HTML file for the frontend

-static/styles.css

-CSS file for styling the app
+static/styles.css : CSS file for styling the app